ja88a/openapi-nestjs-auth-mongo/packages/account-api/README.md

 - Request Timeout, and Custom Timeout (Override) ⌛️
 - Dynamic Setting from Database
 - Maintenance Mode on / off
-- Cache Manager Implementation, can replace with Redis, Memcached, or anything else
+- Cache Manager Implementation, can integrate with Redis, Memcached, or any other
 - Support Docker Installation
 - Support CI/CD with Github Action or Jenkins
 - Husky GitHook For Check Source Code, and Run Test Before Commit